 Contact Dr. Dunstan

-KAY KREKOW - Soprano, Teacher, Accompanist, Independent Scholar, Researcher, and Lecturer is the co-founder of Zebra Music, LLC, the Managing Director of The American Center for Puccini Studies, and a member of the Board of Directors of Humanities Iowa.
+KAY KREKOW - Soprano, Teacher, Accompanist, Independent Scholar, Researcher, and Lecturer is the co-founder of Zebra Music, LLC, the Managing Director of The American Center for Puccini Studies.

 Described as one of the finest Puccini sopranos of her generation, she has sung world premieres and standard operatic and oratorio repertoire at The Kennedy Center, Carnegie Hall, and The National Cathedral, as well as in Germany, Italy, and the Czech Republic.
 She has murdered villains; thrown herself from tall buildings; stabbed herself to end it all; died of consumption, thirst, grief, and mysterious opera death; become a vengeful dancing zombie bride; had tragic love affairs; poisoned herself; run a saloon; and also ridden off on a million dollar stallion into the sunset to live happily ever after….all in the name of opera!

 Ms. Krekow's teaching experience spans the gamut from a decade of working with middle school music programs to serving as a voice instructor at the Catholic University of America.
 She has served as an adjudicator for the State of Maryland Scholarship Committee and has mentored dozens of talented young women pursuing careers in music.
 Ms. Krekow is also an accomplished pianist and serves as the principal accompanist for Zebra Music and The American Center for Puccini Studies programs.